omar5o9/WardrobeWizard/README.md

 profile.
 The laundry basket system will allow users to mark clothing as previously worn so they remember not to wear it again, and provide statistics of how often they wear a piece of clothing.

-Team:
+Team: \
-Omar Facundo: Back-end
-Beighlor Martinez: Front-end
-Roberto Suarez: Front-end
-Cameron Zamora: Back-end
+Back-end: Omar Facundo and Cameron Zamora \
+Front end: Beighlor Martinez and Roberto Suarez \

 How to obtain the source code: Run 'git clone https://github.com/omar5o9/WardrobeWizard' in your favorite command line interface